Can snacks help you sleep?

 Context

-The trend of sleep-promoting snacks has been covered by various outlets, with some highlighting the potential benefits of certain ingredients, such as melatonin, while others have raised concerns about the lack of regulation in the industry.
-The BBC Business report notes that the global sleep aid market is projected to reach $13.5 billion by 2025, driven in part by the growing demand for natural and holistic solutions.
-However, experts have warned that the science behind these products is often limited and inconclusive.
+The trend of sleep-promoting snacks has been covered by various media outlets, with some highlighting the potential benefits of melatonin-infused products, while others raise concerns about the lack of regulation in the industry.
+The BBC Business report notes that the global sleep aid market is projected to reach $14.5 billion by 2025.
+As the market continues to grow, experts are calling for more rigorous testing and transparency.

 Key Takeaway